 Ibrahim has been teaching at Newman University since 2011.
 Prior to this he worked at Coventry University and the University of Hull where he also completed his PhD focusing on Monitoring training load in team sports.
 His research interests encompass various topics (athlete monitoring, nutrition, performance in the heat) in sport performance across different sports (Team & Individuals) and levels (elite, academy & amateur).
 This has included work with international soccer and cricket teams in team sports and professional cycling teams in individual sports.
 He is currently the course leader for the BSc sport and exercise science and in charge of the HPL@Newman (a consultancy service) running from our human performance laboratory.
-Ibrahim also plays an active role in BASES (British Association of Sport & Exercise Scientists) as the CPD representative for the Sport & Performance Division
+Ibrahim also plays an active role in BASES (British Association of Sport & Exercise Scientists) and is currently a board member and chair of the sport & performance division.

 Current Administrative Duties